 Meanwhile, transportation and environmental advocates hailed the announcement, even at a reduced toll.

 "Congestion pricing cannot happen soon enough.
-Once the first tolls are collected, we will finally breathe easier," Danny Pearlstein, communications director of the Riders Alliance, said.
+Once the first tolls are collected, we will finally breathe easier," said Danny Pearlstein of the Riders Alliance, a transit rider advocacy group.

-Even some influential large business groups -- the Partnership for NYC, the Association for a Better New York -- endorsed the plan.
+Even some influential large business groups, such as the Partnership for NYC and the Association for a Better New York, endorsed the plan.

 With Laura Figueroa